monocodes/snippets/docker/docker.md

 # run utility container with host dir bind mount
 #and command to init node project
-docker run -it -v "$(pwd):/app" wanderingmono/docker-s7:util-nodejs-v0.1 npm init
+docker run -it --rm -v "$(pwd):/app" wanderingmono/docker-s7:util-nodejs-v0.1 npm init

 # same and using ENTRYPOINT in Dockerfile
 #to secure that we can use only npm commands
-docker run -it -v "$(pwd):/app" wanderingmono/docker-s7:util-nodejs-v0.2-entry init docker run -it -v "$(pwd):/app" wanderingmono/docker-s7:util-nodejs-v0.2-entry install docker run -it -v "$(pwd):/app" wanderingmono/docker-s7:util-nodejs-v0.2-entry install express --save
+docker run -it --rm -v "$(pwd):/app" wanderingmono/docker-s7:util-nodejs-v0.2-entry init docker run -it --rm -v "$(pwd):/app" wanderingmono/docker-s7:util-nodejs-v0.2-entry install docker run -it --rm -v "$(pwd):/app" wanderingmono/docker-s7:util-nodejs-v0.2-entry install express --save
+# --save - npm argument to add express as a
+# package as a dependency to this project

 -------------------------------------------------